Dealing with Dyslexia

 Bright Solutions for Dyslexia – World-renowned dyslexia expert Susan Barton has her own version of the Orton Gillingham Method (the Barton Reading System) and her website is full of information, including videos, about dyslexia.
 The Barton Reading Method can be purchased to use at home or at school.

 Easyread – This online program consists of over 200 lessons for the child to complete over a year or so.
 Using their unique “trainer text” (pictures that represent sounds, shown with the accompanying letters), children with reading issues are able to sound out words right away and see a dramatic improvement after 3-4 months.
+My personal experience is that Easyread is the best method of activating the visual cortex and making progress in reading that is available today.
 You can also visit their Facebook page: Easyread Facebook.

 Dyslexia – Not Just About Reading and Writing – a helpful look at other symptoms and characteristics of dyslexia